 Tolle suggests asking oneself how one is treating the present moment—as a means to an end, an obstacle or as an enemy.
 Becoming aware in this way is a means of unmasking the ego by seeing through its dysfunction.
 One can laugh, befriend it, and have compassion for it, thus open the space for Presence.
 Similarly, ask which of the four added strategies above were used to deal with the present moment.
 When seen, each deconstructs and reveals ego’s means of operation, opening space for Being here-and-now.

 The imaginary self, the ego, gets absolutely nothing out of Presence.
 It “gets nothing” from Truth, silence, illumination and liberation from itself.
 The ego also gains and receives nothing from serenity, joy, natural happiness, kindness and equanimity.
+Take control of your thoughts.
+Assess your overthinking tendencies with our accurate online overthinking test.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs